top of page

 About me

-I am a full-time writer, balancing novel-writing with some journalism (including as the science fiction reviewer for New Scientist magazine).
+I am a full-time writer, balancing book-writing with some journalism (including as the science fiction reviewer for New Scientist magazine).

 Alongside my journalism career, I have always had a deep interest in prehistory and the earliest days of recorded history, and I have been lucky enough to skivvy on some digs, including one of a Bronze Age city in the east of Crete.